 Brian and I had been taking walks every night for the last part of my pregnancy.
 I started having regular contractions (not too painful) on our evening walk about a week before X was due.
 They were about 8-10 minutes apart and painful enough that I had to stop walking during them.
 But, certainly not painful enough for me to think that it was time yet.
 I had one scare a few weeks earlier with really painful contractions, so these seemed fairly easy to me.

 I was told that if I tried relaxing in the tub and the contractions ended then it wasn’t “time.”
 So, I gave it a shot.
 And, after a long relaxing bath the contractions slowed to around 15 minutes apart, but they still continued.
 They continued all night long at regular intervals, but they never got closer than 8 minutes apart.
 They weren’t too terrible, but they did keep me from sleeping all night.
 I labored most of the evening in the bath, in the nursery, and the living room so that my husband could sleep.
 We didn’t want him missing work if he didn’t need to and things seemed to be going pretty slow on my end.
-Brian went to work on the 8th and my contractions were about 20 minutes apart and extremely tolerable.
-I was even able to get in a few naps.
+Brian went to work on the 8th and my contractions were about 15-20 minutes apart and extremely tolerable, though I’d been having them for two days already!
+I was thankfully able to get in a few naps.

 At four a.m. we entered the hospital and my contractions were at 4 minutes apart.
 At this point in time I had been laboring for approximately 32 hours.
 I hadn’t slept more than 4 hours during this time.
 I was exhausted, but also excited because it was finally TIME.
 Well, that was until the nurse checked me and told me that I was only dilated to 4 CM.
 They admitted me because I was GBS positive and was needing to have two doses of antibiotics before birth.
 But, my midwife warned me that after the first dose of antibiotics they wanted to see see a pretty big change for my cervix or I might be needing to head home to continue the early stage of labor.
 (She said this because I had written in my birth plan that I would rather labor at home than the hospital if I didn’t need to be there.)